BlackDragonF/PythonScrapingLearning/README.md

 * 2017-03-20 finished chapter 6 which introduces the process of document.

 * 2017-03-23 finished chapter 7 which introduces the way to normalize data.

+* 2017-03-25 finished chapter 8 which introduces Natural Language Process using Markov Chain and Six Degrees Theory using Directed Graph.